funbiscuit/curvedetect/README.md

 Work mode is changed from context menu (right click on opened image and select Points, Grid or Horizon).

-It is better to enable "Show binarization" and tune binarization level in such way that you see you curve while background is white.
+It is better to enable "Show binarization" and tune binarization level in such way that you see you curve as thick as possible while background is white.
+If your image doesn't have big resolution and curve is very thin (few pixels thick) it's recommended to manually resize your image to bigger resolution in any image editor and open it again.

+Tune thickness of curve.
+It should be about the same as actual thickness of curve on the image.
+For example, if you have high dpi image, your curve might be 20 pixels thick.
+If you leave curve thickness at 3 (default), snapping will be not accurate and you can see that if you zoom in.
+Points will not be at the center of curve.
+When you increase curve thickness, subdivided points will start moving towards the center of curve and finally will be positioned at its center.

 If image is rotated - choose horizon and change default horizontal line to horizontal line of image.